 To understand this, let’s review the waterfall approach…

-In a waterfall project is initiated by clients, and project charter is given to a Project Manager.
-Project Manager hires individuals to plan, build, test, review, and to deploy the product.
-All this is done in a sequential way.
+In a waterfall, the project is initiated by clients, and the project charter is given to a Project Manager.
+The project Manager hires individuals to plan, build, test, review, and deploy the product.
+All this is done sequentially.

 There is very less involvement of sponsor/client to review the product.
 Hence, you may end up with totally a wrong product that is not accepted by the client.

-Scrum, on the other way, do this in chunks.
+Scrum, on the other way, does this in chunks.
 Here, the product owner is always engaged, and before starting the next sprint, feedback is taken by the product owner.

 See the below info-graph that is a simple way to explain the key difference between waterfall & the scrum management.